Contact

 Increasing service life

 The service life of a PV system, one of the factors that influence the energy payback time, can actually be influenced by the owner of the system.
-SENS experts therefore advise regular maintenance of solar parks or PV rooftop systems in order to be able to achieve a maximum energy yield in the long term.
+Iqony Sens experts therefore advise regular maintenance of solar parks or PV rooftop systems in order to be able to achieve a maximum energy yield in the long term.
 Artificial intelligence can help make the maintenance of a PV system even more efficient; owners could make use of digital solutions to improve the energy payback of the installation, among other things.

 Pictures: Symbol picture solar park Münchberg (Germany) & solar module: Alexander Basile, east-west orientation: Christin Zorn